-"You will have suffering in this world," Jesus assured His anxious, bewildered followers (John 16:33 CSB), much as Paul would remind his young charge, Timothy, at a later time: "Indeed, all who desire to live a godly life in Christ Jesus will be persecuted" (2 Timothy 3:12).
+"In this world you will have trouble," Jesus assured His anxious, bewildered followers (John 16:33 NIV), much as Paul would remind his young charge, Timothy, at a later time: "Indeed, all who desire to live a godly life in Christ Jesus will be persecuted" (2 Timothy 3:12).
 So the issue is not whether we're being particularly godly or not.
 For while obedience does bring its share of eternal blessing, it is equally true that problems and pain can and will rain down on the best of us-sometimes harder on Christians than others.